grschafer/grschafer.github.io/_posts/2013-09-07-steam-openid-and-webapi-with-rails.markdown

 2. As mentioned in above forum post, get an API key from <http://steamcommunity.com/dev/apikey>.

-## Making the Rails Site
+### Making the Rails Site

 For an introduction to making a first Rails app, check out [this tutorial][railsgs].
 I have included all of the necessary steps below, but in less detail than the afore-linked tutorial.

 1. Start a new Rails site (I called mine dota2rails).
-The '$' in code snippets indicates that that line is entered at the command prompt.
+The '$' in code snippets indicates that that line is entered at the command prompt. *Edit*: Making the new project with the `--skip-active-record` switch avoids some of the database/config-related errors that I manually fix in other steps throughout this walkthrough.

     ```bash
     $ rails new dota2rails